bakpakin/Fennel/tutorial.md

 Varargs are scoped differently than other variables as well - they are only accessible to the function in which they are created.
-This means that the following code wil NOT work, as the varargs in the inner function are out of scope.
+This means that the following code will NOT work, as the varargs in the inner function are out of scope.

 ```fennel